 Covered California: Covered California is the marketplace that connects Californians to accessible, high-quality health coverage.

 Federal Poverty Level: A measure of income level issued annually by the Department of Health and Human Services.
 Federal poverty levels are used to determine your eligibility for certain programs and benefits.

 Health Access Program: A program designed to make health care services accessible and affordable for an uninsured population.
 It is not a health insurance product, but can provide services such as primary care and preventive care, prescription drugs, and specialty care; certain restrictions apply depending on the service and the program.

 Health Care Reform: (also known as Affordable Care Act) Enacted in March 2010, the federal Patient Protection and Affordable Care Act, commonly referred to as “Obamacare,” provides the framework, policies, regulations and guidelines for implementation of comprehensive health care reform by the states.
 The Affordable Care Act will expand access to high-quality affordable insurance and health care.

 Health Insurance: A contract that requires your health insurer to pay some or all of your health care costs in exchange for a premium.

-Healthy San Francisco: A health access coverage program created by the City of San Francisco that makes health care services accessible and affordable for uninsured residents.
-The program offers a new way for San Francisco residents who do not have health insurance, to have access to basic and ongoing medical care.
+Healthy San Francisco: A health access coverage program created by the City and County of San Francisco that makes health care services accessible and affordable for eligible, uninsured residents.

 Healthy San Francisco Enrollment Site: The location in San Francisco where a Healthy San Francisco Participant will meet with a Certified Application Assistor (CAA) to complete an HSF application.
 For most Participants, the enrollment site is the HSF Medical Home where they will receive health care services.